abhishek-ramkumar90/CarND-German-Traffic-Sign-Classifier-Project/writeup_template.md

-###Test a Model on New Images
+Test a Model on New Images

-Their are five German traffic signs that I found on the web:
+Their are Six German traffic signs that I found on the web:

 Few images might be difficult to classify because I have not done image augmentation as the training samples used are very less and these images might not be available in the training data